msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidations.md

 `LOQ` -> At least one of applicant's responses marked as non conformity (Decline) and consolidator agreed with reviewers decisions.
 They have an option to select from LOQ or Non-Conformity

-`Non-conofrm (Decline` -> At least one of applicant's responses marked as non conformity (Decline) and consolidator agreed with reviewers decisions.
+`Non-conform (Decline)` -> At least one of applicant's responses marked as non conformity (Decline) and consolidator agreed with reviewers decisions.
 They have an option to select from LOQ or Non-Conformity

 `Changes Requested` -> Applies to consolidation, if at least one disagreement with reviewer below consolidator's level, this is the only option available